Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 It encompasses everything from trouble falling asleep to the inability to stay asleep.
 Disorders such as chronic obstructive sleep apnea also qualify, which we’ll dive into in more detail below.

-While hormones can play a role in sleep, not all sleep issues women experience during menopause are due to menopause-related hormones.
-We can’t underestimate all of the other factors that come into play: aging, stress, diet, behaviors.
+While hormones can play a role in sleep, not all sleep issues women experience during menopause are due to hormone changes.
+We can’t underestimate all of the other factors that come into play: aging, mental health, diet, behaviors.
 It’s no wonder so many women report sleep issues, even those who slept like babies for their entire adult lives.

 Why does menopause affect sleep?